-Itay specializes in commercial law, corporate law and mergers and acquisitions.
+Itay, a Partner in the Corporate Department, specializes in commercial law, corporate law and mergers and acquisitions.

 Itay’s practice focuses on representing private and publicly traded companies in Israel and abroad, entrepreneurs and investors in the fields of corporate law, commercial law, intellectual property and regulatory matters.
 This also includes private equity financing, capital raising, mergers, acquisitions, joint ventures and other commercial transactions.

 Itay provides legal services to a wide range of high-tech and technology companies with regard to various issues, such as intellectual property, commercial contracts, license agreements, service agreements, development agreements, manufacturing agreements, purchase agreements, technology agreements and more.

 Haifa University (LL.B, B.A Economics), 2011

 Member of Israel Bar Association since 2012

 Our firm represented the IoT security company Cymplify in its acquisition by NASDAQ-listed cloud security company Check Point Software Technologies Ltd. for USD 5 million.

 Our firm represented the Israeli startup Anzu (Anzu.io) in a USD 6.5 million fundraising round.
 Anzu developed a platform for game developers that allows the integration of advertisements into the game world.
 The investment round was led by Advs.
 Itay Gura and Ido Freund from our Commercial Department.

 Raising Early Stage Financing for Your Start-Up?
 The Do’s and Don’ts You Must Know